 Depending on what you're presenting consider turning off either your screen sharing or your webcam to improve your bandwidth.

 Stay calm and refresh the page.
-Crowdcast will handle you going live again after a refresh.
-If for any reason it doesn't, simply go through the process of joining the Green room again and you will be added back in again.
+Butter will handle you going live again after a refresh.

 If you drop off and cannot get back at all.
 For example, you have a power cut, please inform a member of Ministry of Testing at once so we can jump on and support the attendees.